Ruth Ellis Center

 Wanda Sykes, a public supporter of Ruth Ellis Center since 2010, at the 2010 GLAAD Media Awards.

-The Ruth Ellis Center (REC) is a social services agency in the Detroit area that serves the needs of runaway, homeless and at-risk lesbian, gay, bisexual, and transgender (LGBTQ) youth.
+The Ruth Ellis Center (REC) is an American social services agency in the Detroit area that serves the needs of runaway, homeless and at-risk lesbian, gay, bisexual, and transgender (LGBTQ) youth.
 REC is named in honor of the life and work of Ruth Ellis, who was an African-American lesbian from Detroit known for her service to people in need.

 Programs

 The Ruth Ellis Center operates five main programs: Youth Programs (Health, Equity, and Outreach, formally Drop-In; and Center for Lesbian Queer Women & Girls or CLQ), Supportive Housing, Integrated Health Services, Community-Based Family Support Services, and the Ruth Ellis Institute.

 History

 A group of community activists including John Allen, Kofi Adoma, and Courtney Wilson - founded the Ruth Ellis Center in 1999, the same year Ruth Ellis celebrated her 100th birthday.
 In September 2000, the then-101-year-old Ellis attended the grand opening of the center's first phase, a drop-in center for at-risk youth.

 Wanda Sykes has been an outspoken supporter of the organization after the staff sent her a letter asking her to visit during her 2010 tour's stop in Detroit.

 In January 2022, it opened the 44000 sqft Ruth Ellis Clairmount Center, a center for LGBT people aged 13 to 30, including housing and educational facilities.
 It cost approximately $15 million.